Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/weapon-system.md

 the game next time.

-So far, the best thing you can do to have a weapon removed from the Weapon Wheel is to hide some weapons using [Gun Lockers](gun-lockers), but the functionality provided by them is still limited, as discussed in the linked article.
+So far, the best thing you can do to have a weapon removed from the Weapon Wheel is to hide some weapons using [gun lockers](gun-lockers), but they are only working under certain conditions, as discussed in the linked article.

 ### No Way to Reorganize Weapons